There are plenty of cool places to visit in Iceland, but one of my favorite experiences was when I took a Katla ice cave tour on my latest trip there.

 What to Wear on this Tour of Katla

 To be honest, layers!
-I know everyone is sick of hearing that, but this was the day of layers for us.
-The sun was shining the entire time we were there (in early winter) and there was no wind.
-Therefore, we got hot quickly!
+I know everyone is sick of hearing that, but this was the day of layers for me.
+The sun was shining the entire time I was there (in early winter) and there was no wind.
+Therefore, our group got hot quickly!

 I wore hiking boots with thick wool socks, a Kari Traa thermal base layer, and (probably too thin) Nike leggings.
 I also put a thick black parka over top and had a sweater in the jeep that I never needed to put on.